 Around the world, many people are studying the benefits of mindfulness on mental wellbeing.
 Mindfulness is being used more and more for medical purposes because scientific studies have shown that it works.
 Some experts have found that if you experience recurrent depression, mindfulness works just as well as antidepressant medicines in preventing new episodes.
 As a result, a treatment known as Mindfulness Based Cognitive Therapy (MBCT) is now recommended for use by the NHS.

 Whether or not mindfulness continues to remain popular will, in part, depend on the level of awareness of mental health in our society.
 As a society we often don’t find it easy to talk about stress and mental health.
 Being more open to talking about our individual struggles, and about mental health in general, will help us to face the chronic stress of our modern lives.
 When we acknowledge the problems we have, we are more open to finding solutions.

 Mindfulness is a solution that answers a real human need.
 What’s more, the benefits are strongly backed by scientific evidence.
-In the past 10 years, mindfulness has been increasingly used by large corporations, clinics, schools and the Government.
+In the past 10 years, mindfulness has been increasingly used by large corporations, clinics, schools and the government.
+This increase also coincided with the 2015 publication of a UK government report recommending mindfulness, and its potential benefits for organisations and their employees.
 Mindfulness, it seems, is something that’s here to stay.

 Fitting mindfulness into your life can be easy when you know how.
 To help you get started try these 11 tips on everyday moments for mindfulness.
 Or give a month of mindfulness a go with our interactive calendar.